NCERT Exemplar Class 11 Biology Solutions Chapter 21 Neural Control and Coordination

 Answer:

-The vestibular apparatus present in the internal ear consists of semi-circular canals and otolith.
+The vestibular apparatus present in the internal ear consists of the semi-circular canals and otolith.
 The semi-circular canals send signals to the brain in order to maintain balance and posture of the body.

 Question:3